Skip to main content

 1. Navigate to any Rally table you wish to download data from, such as:

-• Incentives - Select 'Incentives' from the top nav bar and select any budget or select the 'Recipients' tab at the top to view incentives for all budgets here.
+• Budgets - Select 'Budgets' from the nav bar and select any budget or select the 'Payments' tab at the top to view incentives for all budgets here.

 2. Select the checkboxes for the data to include in the export, or select the checkbox at the top of the table to select all rows where allowed.